Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/1 - Web/2 - Style Dialect/README.md

 ## ID Styling

 To style an ID,
-use an element with the content "On" with a child containing the ID, and nest within ithe child the items to be styled.
+use an element with the content "On" with a child containing the ID, and nest within the child the items to be styled.

 For example: